 Refining the aids

 Introducing lateral movements

-Starting a young horse
+Starting young horses

-Maintaining and improving an older horses suppleness
+Maintaining and improving older horses suppleness

 Training small ponies without needing to ride

-Variety within the training
+Providing variety within the training schedules

 Relaxing the horses back muscles

 Rehabilitation of the horses body